Vice President of Academic Affairs

 - Oversee and coordinate instructional activities of the faculty, including convening the Faculty Organization and the preparing of an agenda for said meetings.

-- Oversee and coordinate the annual faculty evaluation, and supervise faculty policies and procedures, as well as the yearly evaluations of others within his realm of direct supervision as shown on the latest organizational chart.
+- Oversee and coordinate the annual faculty evaluation, and supervise faculty policies and procedures, as well as the yearly evaluations of others within his or her realm of direct supervision as shown on the latest organizational chart.

 - Oversee all assessment, outcomes, and effectiveness studies and work closely with the President in the strategic planning process.